pmillspaugh/100-days-of-code/r1-log.md

 ### R1D44

 Completed coding challenges on recursion, closure, and higher-order & callback functions in CS Bin.
 Learned about variable/function hoisting in JS.
 Learned about the JavaScript interpreter.

+### R1D45

+Learned about passing by reference versus value.
+Learned about the memory heap and call stack in the JavaScript engine.
+Learned about prototypal inheritance in JS.